wolfmanstout/jene/README.md

+# Jene

-# Jene: A lightweight evolutionary art package for Java
+## A lightweight evolutionary art package for Java

 Jene is a lightweight, extensible package for creating artistic images using evolutionary algorithms in Java.
 Jene's algorithms and data structures are based